Chicago Wrongful Death Lawyers

 Who can plaintiffs sue for wrongful death?

-The best way to understand your options and legal rights is to contact a lawyer with experience handling wrongful death claims.
+The best way to understand your options and legal rights is to contact a lawyer with solid experience handling wrongful death claims.

 What if the responsible party faces outstanding criminal charges?

-Even if the person who causes a death is currently facing criminal charges, or was found not guilty on a criminal charge, the personal representative can still file a civil wrongful death lawsuit.
+Even if the person who causes a death is currently facing criminal charges or was found not guilty on a criminal charge, the personal representative can still file a civil wrongful death lawsuit.

 How do you prove a wrongful death claim in Chicago?